-- 8.1 A report will be made to the Executive Team allow them to make the decision to proceed with the removal of a tenant from their home once a decree has been granted or to continue the tenancy if payment is made in full. - 8.2 The tenant and any qualifying occupiers will be notified of their decision and contact made with the relevant statutory authorities - 8.3 The tenancy will then be ended on the arranged eviction date.
-This would normally be within 6 months of decree being granted.
+- 8.1 A report will be made to the Executive Team to allow them to make the decision to proceed with the removal of a tenant from their home once a decree has been granted or to continue the tenancy if payment is made in full or a payment plan has been agreed - 8.2 The tenant and any qualifying occupiers will be notified of their decision and contact made with the relevant statutory authorities - 8.3 Unless where a continuation has been agreed by the Executive Team, the tenancy will then be ended on the arranged eviction date unless full payment is made prior to this date.
+The Eviction will require to be carried out by the expiry date noted within the Decree which is normally 6 months from the date of it being granted.